lilianalillyy/t470s-uefi-unlock/readme.md

 After that, you can shutdown the Pi, disconnect it from the power and take the clip reader off the chip (don't disconnect it from the Pi, you will need it later to flash the stock).

+## 7. Booting up

 Now, boot up the device... it might take a bit longer, might reboot few times...

 You will see the Lenovo logo, then you'll get few beeps and errors.
 Press `F1` to go to the BIOS.
 It will prompt you for a password, enter any character and press enter.
 Next, you will see the device's Hardware ID and it will ask you to "Enter key".
 Just press Enter.
 It will then ask you to press Space bar two times.
 Do as it says.
 After that, turn off the machine.
-Disconnect it from power, connect the clip reader again and power up the Pi again.
+Disconnect it from power (if you have connected back the batteries, disconnect them again), connect the clip reader again and power up the Pi again.

-## Flashing back the stock dump
+## 8. Flashing back the stock dump

 Now we need to flash the original contents of the chip back on it.
 Before we do that, let's check that the chip is readable.